cescoffier/Commons-Image-IO/README.md

 Objectives
 ----------
 The objective of this library is to reduce the boilerplate code required to manipulate images in Java.
-Despite image manipulation is supported by java using the {{image.io}} extension, the proposed API is quite cumbersome.
+Despite image manipulation is supported by java using the _image.io_ extension, the proposed API is quite cumbersome.
 On the other side, Apache Commons Sanselan already provides a library to manipulate images, but as for image io, the API is far from being easy and a lot of features such as rotation, scaling are missing.
 Moreover, Sanselan is a dead project.

-So the goal os this library is to reduce the complexity of manipulating images in Java by providing a high level API on the top of {{image io}} and {{sanselan}}.
+So the goal os this library is to reduce the complexity of manipulating images in Java by providing a high level API on the top of _image io_ and _sanselan_.

 Features
 --------